bartlomiej-kochanowicz/bartlomiej-kochanowicz/README.md

 # 💫 About Me:
-🔭 I’m frontend engineer working with react, currently learning full stack topics in js/ts ecosystem🌱
+🔭 I’m frontend engineer working in react ecosystem⚛

 ## 🌐 Socials: